APC internal ribosome entry site (IRES)

 The APC internal ribosome entry site (IRES) is an RNA element which is located in the coding sequence of the APC gene.
 APC is a tumour suppressor gene which is associated with the inherited disease adenomatous polyposis coli (APC).
+It has been reported to permit internal initiation of translation at codon 184 of APC, potentially allowing some 5′ truncating APC alleles to produce a shorter functional protein associated with attenuated familial adenomatous polyposis.
 It is thought that IRES-mediated translation of APC is important for an apoptotic cascade.